2sic/app-tutorial-razor/readme.md

 ## History

 * v12.05 2021-10
   * Upgraded everythnig to also run in Oqtane (except for Dnn specific examples)
   * Using the latest & greatest best-practices of 2sxc 12.05
 * v12.11 2021-12
   * Added new tutorials for turnOn
 * v13.01
   * Enabled data-optimizations
   * Improved home
   * Added tutorial navigation
   * Added Oqtane support
   * Added IScrub tutorials
 * v14.07.05
   * Migrated the app to the 14.07 best practices
   * Changed the toolbar tutorials to also show the new IToolbarBuilder
   * Added a CmsContext tutorial
+* v16.00.00 2023-05
+  * Removed _ from Filenames
+  * Enhanced Kit.Image with `imgAltFallback`
+  * Replaced turnOn Tag with `Kit.Page.TurnOn`